mtsluis/mtsluis/README.md

 ## A little about me

-Software developer with an interest in linguistics.
+I'm a software developer with an interest in linguistics.
 I'm unable to stop learning.

-Things I'm currently on:
+Things I'm currently exploring:
 * Linux
 * Databases
 * APIs